-These cookbook storage ideas will help you add style and function to your kitchen, whether you have two cookbooks or twenty.Continue to 2 of 11 below.
+Take a look at these cookbook storage ideas to help you add style and function to your kitchen, whether you have two cookbooks or 20.

 Keep Cookbooks on a Built-In Beverage Station

 This cookbook display idea requires a little more planning if you don't already have built-ins, but it's well worth the investment if you have space.
-To replicate this look on existing built-ins, arrange your cookbooks by color on alternating sides of the shelves.Continue to 4 of 11 below.
+To replicate this look with existing built-ins, arrange your cookbooks by color or place them on alternating sides of the shelves.Continue to 3 of 15 below.

 Style Cookbooks on Open Shelving

-Open shelves are really popular in kitchen design right now, but it's essential that you learn how to style them.
-Cookbooks make great filler items for this purpose.
+Open shelves are trendy in kitchen design right now, but you must learn how to style them.
+Cookbooks make exceptional filler items for this purpose.
 The only drawback is that depending on how you style the shelves, the books may be difficult to access.
-Keep your most used cookbooks on the lower shelves and stored vertically.Continue to 8 of 11 below.
+Keep your most-used cookbooks on the lower shelves and stored vertically.Continue to 6 of 15 below.

 Keep Cookbooks Organized in the Pantry

 If your kitchen has a pantry, see if you can designate one of the shelves for cookbook storage.
-As other ideas have demonstrated, group your cookbooks by color to make the display more eye-catching.
-Also, just about anything can work as bookends for this idea, so get creative!Continue to 9 of 11 below.
+Keeping them on an eye-level shelf is the best call to ensure your favorite recipes stay within reach.
+Just about anything can work as bookends for this idea, so get creative.Continue to 8 of 15 below.

-If you want the look of open shelving but don't have the means to rip out existing cabinets, just remove one of the doors.
-Give the inside a fresh coat of paint, and you'll be able to style your cookbooks without having to spend a ton of money updating the kitchen.Continue to 10 of 11 below.
+If you want the look of open shelving but don't have the means to rip out existing cabinets, consider trying cabinet doors with glass panels.
+Give the inside a fresh coat of paint, and you'll be able to style your cookbooks without having to spend a ton of money updating the kitchen.Continue to 9 of 15 below.

-There are a lot of baskets and trays on the market that will work perfectly for creating a cookbook vignette on your countertop.
+There are a lot of baskets and trays on the market that will work perfectly for creating a cookbook vignette on your countertop or around your kitchen.
 But before you go out and buy something, look around your house.
-Perhaps you have something vintage you can repurpose, like this dish drying rack.Continue to 11 of 11 below.
+If you happen to have a set of storage baskets or even a multi-tier version like the one shown above, it can easily be repurposed in your kitchen to store cookbooks and mugs that you want easy access to.Continue to 10 of 15 below.

 Utilize the Blank Space Above the Fridge